Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition

 \subsection{Ablation Study}

-In this section, we conduct many ablation studies on FHDMi to demonstrate the efficacy of our network's structure, the proposed frequency decomposition method, and the training strategy.
+In this section, we conduct ablation studies on FHDMi to validate our frequency decomposition, training strategy, and network architecture.

+\textbf{Our frequency decomposition v.s.
+Haar DWT and Block DCT.} We compare our approach against two alternative transforms: the 2-level Haar DWT~\cite{luowavelet2020cvprw, liu2020wavelet} (yielding a 10.921M-parameter model with band-specific demoiréing modules) and the Block DCT~\cite{zheng2020image, he2020fhde} with a block size of 8 (yielding a 12.715M-parameter model).
+As reported in Tab.~\ref{tab:haatdctcmp}, Freqformer equipped with our proposed transform significantly outperforms both variants.
+Furthermore, visual comparisons in Fig.~\ref{fig:aba_haar} demonstrate that images restored using either Haar DWT or Block DCT suffer from severe detail degradation.
+Specifically, the first row of Fig.~\ref{fig:aba_haar} shows that text edges appear distorted, jagged, and blurred.
+Moreover, as illustrated in the second row of Fig.~\ref{fig:aba_haar}, neither of these alternative transforms completely eradicates the moiré patterns, leaving visible residual artifacts.

 \textbf{Low-frequency branch training via resize.} As we proposed in our method, the resize operation contains many benefits during the low-branch training, which are demonstrated in Tab.~\ref{tab:resize}.
 We also train an ESDNet-L (10M) to verify our findings in the same setting.
-We can find that cropping prevents the model from leveraging the low-frequency component’s inherent robustness to resizing and hinders effective global information aggregation for color correction, resulting in significant degraded performance.
-We even introduce a crop-tile-strategy (crop to 512$\times$512 patches with 32 overlap for inference) for crop-training, but still inferior to the resize-strategy.
+Outcomes show that the crop-training strategy prevents the model from leveraging the low-frequency component’s inherent robustness to resizing and hinders effective global information aggregation for color correction, resulting in significant degraded performance.
+We further introduce a crop-tile inference strategy (crop the low-frequency part to 512$\times$512 patches with 32 overlap and then assemble them) for the crop-training model, but it is still inferior to the resize-strategy.

 \textbf{Learnable Frequency Composition Transform and dual-branch training.} In Tab.~\ref{tab:e2e}, we demonstrate the importance of our frequency decomposition and two-branch training strategy.
-As shown, ESDNet and Freqformer, using end-to-end (e2e) learning without frequency decomposition, perform worse than the two-branch approach.
+As shown, ESDNet and Freqformer, using direct modeling without frequency decomposition (w/o F.D.), perform worse than the two-branch approach.
 Moreover, incorporating a learnable FCT improves fusion consistency and pattern coherence with few parameters.

-\textbf{Freqformer performance on each branch.} Here we show the separate branch's performance on the high- and low-frequency images.
-We train the ESDNet (6M) for the same setting as ours.
-According to Tab.~\ref{tab:separate}, with half of the parameters, our low-branch surpasses the ESDNet and high-branch reaches comparable performance on PSNR and SSIM, while being superior on LPIPS.